 Compress Your Images and CSS.

 The compression of big image files will not lower their quality but just make them easier to load.
-This step will definitely eliminate the negative effect of a slow loading process while the quality of what people see will remain high.
-Convenient and effective service for reducing the file size of your PNG and Jpeg files is the TinyPNG
+This step will definitely eliminate the negative effect of a slow-loading process while the quality of what people see will remain high.
+A convenient and effective service for reducing the file size of your PNG and Jpeg files is the TinyPNG

 Provide a Switch to Desktop View Option.

-Some of your mobile visitors may prefer browsing the desktop version of your website.
+Some of your phone visitors may prefer browsing the desktop version of your site.
 Make sure you give them an option to do that if it’s their preference.
 You want your visitors to be able to interact with your website in the way that they feel most comfortable with.

 Make Mobile Testing a Routine.

 What could be better than ensuring that your website’s mobile experience is as good as it should be by yourself?
-Right, the best thing you can do is to pick up your mobile device, open your website and spend some time browsing through it to see if anything is hard to see or difficult to touch, inconvenient to fill, etc. Furthermore, ask your employees, friends and family to do the same.
-Sometimes people that are not involved in the process of making a website on a daily basis have fresher eyes and minds so they can share valuable thoughts.
+Right, the best thing you can do is to pick up your mobile device, open your site and spend some time browsing through it to see if anything is hard to see or difficult to touch, inconvenient to fill, etc. Furthermore, ask your employees, friends, and family to do the same.
+Sometimes people that are not involved in the process of making a site on a daily basis have fresher eyes and minds so they can share valuable thoughts.